Error control: Computing convergence rates#

 return default_problem.solve(), u_ufl(x)

-Now, we can compute the error between the analyical solution u_ex=u_ufl(x) and approximated solution uh.
+Now, we can compute the error between the analyical solution u_ex=u_ufl(x) and the approximated solution uh.
 A natural choice might seem to compute (u_ex-uh)**2*ufl.dx.

 uh, u_ex = solve_poisson(10)